NullVoxPopuli/ember-query-params-service/README.md

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v3.11 or above
+* Ember.js v3.13 or above
-* Ember CLI v3.11 or above
+* Ember CLI v3.13 or above

+Embroider support is available at ember 4.4 and higher

 Installation